-General Instructions to Follow Before and After Any Plastic Surgical Procedure
+General Instructions to Follow Before & After Your Procedure

 A successful procedure involves a partnership between you and Dr. Laverson.
 Following these instructions is essential for a safe experience and a good outcome.
 If you have questions about these instructions or are unable to comply, notify Dr. Laverson.

 Three or more weeks before surgery: Proper skin care (hygiene, sun protection, control acne), good nutrition, regular exercise, and STOP SMOKING COMPLETELY.
 Avoid excessive alcohol consumption.
 Call Dr. Laverson’s office if unexected illness develops.
 Be sure underlying medical issues are under control, such as blood pressure, medication levels, etc, and that required medical clearance and/or required laboratory studies have been checked.
 If you use insulin, be sure the dose for day of surgery has been planned.
 Schedule time off of work for recovery, and help at home if needed.
 Be certain a responsible adult is confirmed to drive you to and from surgery, and to stay with you around the clock for at least 24 hours after your procedure.